 She is widely recognised as a leading lawyer in capital markets by many notable legal publications including Chambers Asia-Pacific, Chambers Global, The Legal 500 Asia Pacific, IFLR1000 and Who’s Who Legal: Capital Markets.
 Chambers Asia-Pacific notes that Margaret “has an excellent reputation in the market” and “is feted by clients, with one saying: ‘Margaret Chin remains up to date with changes in the market and regulatory environment.
 She offers good advice on how to deal with and settle documentation issues’”.
 She is also noted to be “a very sharp and experienced lawyer who most clients would want on their side of the negotiating table”.
 A source also describes Margaret as “‘head and shoulders above everybody else’ for debt capital markets work, with extensive experience planning MTN programmes, structured notes and other bond issuances.”
 In Who’s Who Legal, Margaret “is considered one of the foremost names for debt capital markets work in the region” and is recognised as a “go-to adviser to major financial institutions and corporations”.

-Margaret contributed the Singapore chapter to the Capital Markets Global Guide 2016/2017 – Debt Capital Markets published by Practical Law Company.
+Margaret has contributed to a number of publications including the Singapore chapter to the Capital Markets Global Guide 2021/2022 – Debt Capital Markets, Debt Capital Markets in Singapore: Regulatory Overview, and Structured Finance and Securitisation in Singapore: overview, which were published by Practical Law Company.

 Margaret joined the Firm in 1990 after she was called to the Singapore Bar and has been a Partner since 1996.